We may earn affiliate commissions for the recommended products. Learn more.

 Does a free VPN work for booking flights cheaper?

-Yes, free VPNs work for booking cheap flights, but I don't recommend using them when searching for a cheap flight or on any other occasion.
+Free VPNs may work for checking regional prices, but limited locations, speed, privacy, and blocked IPs make results unreliable.
 Free VPNs may leak private information due to a lack of security features.
 If your VPN can’t keep your online data private, it might cause ticket prices to rise as your interest in a particular airline is recorded in your cookies.
 Moreover, free VPNs often come with small server fleets, limiting flight direction selection.

 To get full access to a VPN service, you can always take advantage of free trials and money-back guarantees.
 Most premium VPN providers allow you to test the service risk-free for over a month, so you get heaps of time to find cheaper flight tickets.